Causal Inference in Recommender Systems: A Survey and Future Directions: Introduction

 The basis of today's recommender systems is to model the \textit{correlation}, such as behavioral correlation in collaborative filtering, feature-feature, or feature-behavior correlation in click-through rate prediction.
 However, the real world is driven by \textit{causality} rather than correlation, while correlation does not imply causation.
 Two kinds of causality widely exist in recommender systems, user-aspect, and interaction-aspect.
 The user-aspect causality refers to the users' decision process being driven by causality.
 For example, a user may buy a battery charger after buying a phone, in which the latter can serve as the cause of the former, and such a causal relation cannot be reversed.
 The interaction-aspect causality refers to that the recommendation strategy largely affects users' interactions with the system.
 For example, the unobserved user-item interaction does not mean that the user does not like the item, which may only be caused by non-exposure.

 Formally speaking, causality can be defined as \textit{cause} and \textit{effect} in which the cause is partly responsible for the effect~\cite{yao2020survey}.
 Causal inference is defined as the process of determining and further leveraging the causal relation based on experimental data or observational data~\cite{yao2020survey}.
 Two popular and widely-used causal-inference frameworks are the potential outcome framework (Rubin Causal Model)~\cite{rubin1974estimating}, and the structural causal model (SCM)~\cite{pearl1995causal,pearl2009causality}.
 Rubin's Framework aims to calculate the effect of certain treatments.
-The structural causal model constructs a causal graph and corresponding structural equations, of which there are a set of variables and structural equations describing the causal relations between variables.
+The structural causal model establishes a causal graph and corresponding structural equations, comprising a set of variables and structural equations that depict the causal relationships between these variables.